UK postgraduate funding

 Doctoral loan

-A Postgraduate Doctoral Loan can help with course fees and living costs while you study a postgraduate doctoral course, such as a PhD.
+You can get a Postgraduate Doctoral Loan to help pay for course fees and living expenses while you pursue a PhD or other doctoral degree.

-You have to repay your Postgraduate Doctoral Loan at the same time as any other student loans you have.
-You'll be charged interest from the day you get the first payment.
+You will repay this loan at the same time as any other student loans you may have, and interest will be charged from the very first payment.

-You can also get extra support if you have a disability.
+Additional support is also available if you have a disability.

 Further information about eligibility visit gov.uk/doctoral-loan